Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 Sleeping Bag

-Look out for a sleeping bag that has a mummy shape with an insulated hood and drawcord to fit the contours of your body.
-Two-way zippers for better insulation are great.
+Look for a mummy-shaped sleeping bag with an insulated hood and drawstring to contour to your body.
+Two-way zippers are excellent for better control.

 Trekking Poles